 Store cookies in an airtight container for up to four days or place in a freezer container and freeze for up to four months.

 Gluten-free All-Purpose Flour.
 This recipe was tested with Bob’s Red Mill 1:1 Gluten-Free Baking Flour.
-Gluten-free flours vary greatly.
-For best results, use one that contains xanthan gum or whisk in a 1/2 teaspoon to the flour blend.
-Coconut and almond flours can’t be used in this recipe.
+Gluten-free flours vary by brand.
+For best results, use one that contains xanthan gum or whisk in ½ teaspoon to the flour blend.
+Coconut and almond flours don’t work in this recipe.

 Pumpkin Spice.
-Replace the pumpkin spice blend with 1 teaspoon of ground cinnamon and 1/2 teaspoon of ground nutmeg.
+Replace the pumpkin spice blend with 1 teaspoon of ground cinnamon and 1/2 teaspoon of ground ginger.
 For the best flavor, be sure your spices are fresh.

 Salt.
 I bake with table salt.
 It dissolves best in batters and gives an even flavor.
 If using kosher or a flaky salt, increase the salt to 1 teaspoon.